BikramSinghNain/OneBanc/README.md

-# OneBanc
+## OneBanc
+# This site is responsive on mobile and desktop both.
-Front end using HTML CSS JS
+# Front end using HTML CSS JS